 - Eclipses: The Night Sky & Other Amazing Sights in Space - This book usually gorgeous photography to explain what solar and lunar eclipses really are.

 - Seven Wonders of the Sun and Other Stars - I really love this book for upper elementary kids!
 It begins with an in-depth chapter on the sun, including everything from solar storms to coronal mass ejections (CMEs) to auroras.
 Then it goes on to explain some super cool astronomical phenomena including nebulae, supergiant stars, and black holes.
 We'll be using this one again in our unit on stars and constellations.
 Great to have on hand.

 - The Sun by Elaine Landau - I think this is a perfect sun book for elementary school kids.
 It talks about everything from sunspots to prominences to CMEs and weather in a way that these guys will be able to understand.
 The type is pretty big, and there aren't too many words on a page.
 And the photos, seriously.
 The photos are amazing.

 - Exploring the Sun by Nancy Dickmann - This is a very thorough book for upper elementary kids.
 It starts with the history of the sun from ancient times through now (even the Copernican Revolution where scientists realized that the sun was at the center of the solar system instead of the earth) and goes on to an in-depth look at the layers of the sun, how hydrogen fusion works, sunspots, CMEs, studying the sun, and a couple of pages on eclipses.
 Great, great book with lots of cool illustrations and photos.

 The Projects & Activities

 I have pulled together eight of my favorite sun and solar eclipse activities for you.
-Below are synopses of them, and you can find details instructions with the detailed science concepts (because I don’t expect you to know all this stuff!) in the download at the bottom of the page.
+Below are synopses of them, and you can find details instructions with the detailed science concepts (because I don't expect you to know all this stuff!) in the lesson plan at the bottom of the page.